-Upon receipt of a LAN Hello Packet, perform the following acceptance tests:
+Upon receipt of a LAN Hello packet, perform the following acceptance tests:

-- a) The general packet acceptance tests described in Section 2 under "General Processing of Incoming IPX Packets." - b) If the source network number in the IPX header differs from this router's view of the circuit's network number, discard the packet and log a mismatchedNetworkNumber event. - c) If the source node number in the IPX header differs from the six-byte IEEE MAC address reported by the datalink layer, discard the packet and log a mismatchedNodeAddress event. - d) If the length of the packet as described in its header is greater than the buffer in which it was received, discard the packet and log a packetRxSmall event. - e) If the options in the variable part of the packet are ill-formed, or if they extend beyond the end of the packet, discard the packet and log a malformedOption event. - f) If the Circuit Type field is other than 1 or 3, discard the packet. - g) Compare each of the area addresses from the Area Addresses field with the set of manualAreaAddresses configured locally.
+- a) The general packet acceptance tests described in Section 2 under "General Processing of Incoming IPX Packets." - b) If the source network number in the IPX header differs from this router's view of the circuit's network number, discard the packet and log a mismatchedNetworkNumber event. - c) If the source node number in the IPX header differs from the six-byte IEEE MAC address reported by the data-link layer, discard the packet and log a mismatchedNodeAddress event. - d) If the length of the packet as described in its header is greater than the buffer in which it was received, discard the packet and log a packetRxSmall event. - e) If the options in the variable part of the packet are ill-formed, or if they extend beyond the end of the packet, discard the packet and log a malformedOption event. - f) If the Circuit Type field is other than 1 or 3, discard the packet.

+- g) Compare each of the area addresses from the Area Addresses field with the set of manualAreaAddresses configured locally.
 Consider a match to be detected if the Address and the Mask portions are identical.
-If a match is not found between any pair (that is, if the local and remote system have no area in common), reject the adjacency and generate an areaMismatch event.
+If a match is not found between any pair (that is, if the local and remote system have no area in common), reject the adjacency and generate an areaMismatch event. - h) If the Local MTU option is absent, discard the packet and generate a missingOption event. - i) If the value of the Local MTUfield is less than minMTUAllowed, discard the packet and generate a malformedOption event.